 Write an article about Linguistic Economy.
 You could use the ‘yes/no’ format of the piece Does Texting Ruin Writing Skills? (see below) if you like, although you don’t have to.
 You could call your piece something like ‘Is Technology Dumbing Down English?’

-Here’s a great piece of student writing for you to look at if you like.
+Here’s a great piece of student writing for you to read and gather inspiration for your own writing.

 At the end of your course you will be asked to analyze unseen texts (1 at Standard Level and 2 at Higher Level) in an examination.
 You will be given a guiding question that will focus your attention on formal or stylistic elements of the text(s), and help you decode the text(s)’ purpose(s).
-Below are two sets of resources based on the topic of Text Speak: they are both Opinion Pieces.
-Study the text conventions of this text type, including uses of language, presentational and structural features, and stylistic featues.
-Record your findings about the genre tropes and text conventions.
-Add this to your Learner Portfolio; you will want to revise text types thoroughly before your Paper 1 exam.
-Finally, you can test your Paper 1 analysis skills using the sample paper below:
+Below are a collection of Opinion Pieces based on the topic of Text Speak and other issues.
+Use these practice texts to familiarise yourself with the different features of Opinion Columns and add them to your Learner Portfolio; you will want to revise text types thoroughly before your Paper 1 exam.
+You can find more information – including text type features and sample Paper 1 analysis – by visiting 20/20.
+Read through one or two of the exemplars, then choose a new paper and have a go at writing your own Paper 1 analysis response:

 Body of Work: Texting – The Gr8 Db8